Time signal: Signal guns

 In Vancouver, British Columbia, a "9 O'Clock Gun" is still shot every night at 9 pm.
 (This gun was brought to Stanley Park in 1894 by the Department of Fisheries originally to warn fishermen of the 6:00 pm Sunday closing of fishing.)
 The 9:00 pm firing was later established as a time signal for the general population.
 Until a time gun was installed, the nearby Brockton Point lighthouse keeper detonated a stick of dynamite.
 Elsewhere in Canada, a "Noon Gun" is fired daily from the citadels in Halifax and Quebec City and from Signal Hill in St. John's, Newfoundland and Labrador.

-In the same manner, a Noon Gun has been fired in Cape Town, South Africa, since 1806.
+In the same manner, a Noon Gun has been fired in Cape Town, since 1806.
 The gun is fired daily from the Lion Battery at Signal Hill.

 The Noonday Gun serves a similar purpose in Hong Kong.
 The tradition, which started in the 1860s under British colonial rule, has become a tourist attraction in recent times.

-A cannon was fired at one o'clock every weekday at Liverpool, England, at the Castle in Edinburgh, Scotland, and also at Perth in Australia to establish the time.
+A cannon was fired at one o'clock every weekday at Liverpool (1867-1969), at the Castle in Edinburgh, and also at Perth to establish the time.
 The Edinburgh "One O'Clock Gun" is still in operation.
-A cannon located at the top of Santa Lucia Hill, in Santiago, Chile, is shot every noon.
+A cannon located at the top of Santa Lucia Hill, in Santiago, is shot every noon.

 In Rome, on the Janiculum, a hill west of the Tiber since 1904 a cannon is fired daily at noon towards the river as a time signal.
 This was introduced in 1847 by Pope Pius IX to synchronise all the church bells of Rome.
 It was situated in Castel Sant'Angelo until 1903 when it was moved to Monte Mario for a few months until it was placed in its current position.
 The cannon was silenced from the start of WWII for about twenty years until 21 April 1959, the 2712th anniversary of Rome's founding, and has been in use since then.

-For many years an old cannon was fired "about noon" from a mountain near Kabul, Afghanistan.
+For many years an old cannon was fired "about noon" from a mountain near Kabul.